 Rubber bands are easy to put on and take off.

 Even though your first attempt at putting on rubber bands might be a challenge, the process is simple.
 Before you know it, you’ll be able to put on and take off rubber bands without looking in a mirror.
 Wearing them is practically effortless!

 Don’t worry.
 You can remove your rubber bands when you eat and clean your teeth.
 Simply re-apply the rubber bands afterward.

 Depending on your phase of treatment, you might be instructed to wear rubber bands any time you are not eating or brushing.
 Or, you might be asked to wear them for just a few hours a day.

 We welcome your questions about rubber bands!
 If rubber bands are part of your orthodontic treatment, we will explain how to use them when you’re here for your appointment.
 Please follow provided instructions and don’t stretch your rubber bands before putting them on!

 If you are new to rubber bands and your teeth are sore, please do not stop wearing them as prescribed.
 It can take a few days to get adjusted to wearing them.
 Just like you might feel soreness after a regular orthodontic appointment, discomfort subsides within a few days.
-However, if you have any concerns, please contact us.
+However, if you have any concerns, please contact us at our Longwood or Lake Mary offices.
 We are here to reassure you that your rubber bands are doing their job and working correctly!